pgsleepy/ultimatexr.io-1/content/docs/tutorials/manipulation/creating-a-staff.md

 ---
-title: "Grab Point Shapes"
+title: "Creating a Staff"
 ---

-# Grab Point Shapes
+# Creating a Staff

 Grab Point Shapes make it simpler and faster to extend your grabs along a shape.
 If you wanted to extend your grabs to anywhere along a straight line for example, a [UxrGrabPointShape](/api/T_UltimateXR_Manipulation_UxrGrabPointShape#uxrgrabpointshape-class) is a fantastic component to do just that!